 - One or both spouses have a bad history with nasty court battles from previous relationships;

 - One or both spouses have brought children from previous relationships into the marriage;

 - One spouse has brought substantial debt into the marriage.

 In many cases, people want to protect the assets that they’ve brought into the marriage and avoid a long, drawn-out court battle if the marriage ends.
-The Marital Agreement attorneys of Mahoney Nashatka Richmond know how to work through complex property matters to achieve the most favorable outcome for our clients.
+The marital agreement attorneys of Mahoney & Richmond know how to work through complex property matters to achieve the most favorable outcome for our clients.